birkaransachdev/hunting-sims/README.md

 Note: This tool currently only works with 3 phase nodes.

 Step 1)  Clone this `hunting-sims` repository.
-Navigate into the src directory by running: `cd introDSSsim` in the Command Prompt/Terminal.
+Navigate into the src directory by running: `cd src` in the Command Prompt/Terminal.

 Step 2) Run the command `python create_hunting.py` in your terminal.
 This is the file responsible for creating various hunting scenarios.